Antique Wedding Veils and Headpieces

 A bride that wants to look different and chic on her wedding day must appear in anything but the ordinary.

-Granted, there are beautiful wedding veils that’s fashionable and many girls dream bridal headpiece, but there are ladies like you that love to make a different fashion statement.
+Granted, there are beautiful wedding veils that are fashionable and many girls dream bridal headpiece, but there are ladies like you that love to make a different fashion statement.

-They like to stand out in clothing and accessories that catches people’s attention.
+They like to stand out in clothing and accessories that catch people’s attention.

 Showing off, if some want to call it so, but that’s their own opinion.
 Bold fashionistas must dress smartly in unusual, stylish and tasteful ways without a care in the world.

-Antique Bridal Headpieces - 19th & 20th Century
+Antique Bridal Headpieces - 19th and 20th Century

 By the 20's, antique wedding veils and bridal headpieces became more and more elaborate in contrast to the simplistic appearance of the rather loose cut sexy wedding gowns of the period.